corinuss/Hubitat_IntelliFire/README.md

 This module is based heavily on [intellifire4py](https://github.com/jeeftor/intellifire4py) by jeeftor for Home Assistant.

-Except for initialization via the app, the fireplace is controlled entirely via local http directly to the fireplace.
-During setup, an apiKey unique to the fireplace (and some other ids) must be pulled from your online IntelliFire account to enable communication with the fireplace.
+During initialization via the Intellifire Manager App, an apiKey unique to the fireplace (and some other ids) must be pulled from your online IntelliFire account to enable communication with the fireplace.
+Afterwards, if local control is chosen, the fireplace is controlled entirely via local http directly to the fireplace.

 ## Requirements
 * Fireplace must have an IntelliFire WiFi module installed.
 * Fireplace must be registered and configured with an IntelliFire account via the IntelliFire mobile app.
 (You should be able to control the fireplace from your mobile app.)
   * Google: https://play.google.com/store/apps/details?id=com.hearthandhome.intellifire.android&pcampaignid=web_share
   * Apple: https://apps.apple.com/us/app/intellifire/id1456842149
-* Fireplace should have a static IP address.
+* If using local control, Fireplace should have a static IP address.
 (Use your router's DHCP setting to reserve an IP to the fireplace.)

 ## Installation
 *(Coming soon)* Using [Hubitat Package Manager](https://github.com/HubitatCommunity/hubitatpackagemanager) allows you to more easily install the driver and app, and will ensure that you are notified of updates when available.

 If you don't want to use Hubitat Package Manager, you can also just manually copy the Driver and App code into your hub.

 After installation, run the IntelliFire Fireplace Manager app that's now installed on your Hubitat.
 Sign in using the same credentials as the IntelliFire mobile app, and the app will automatically pull the keys that it needs to manage your fireplace, and will find and create your fireplace device.
-This is the only time communication leaves your network.
+If local control is chosen, this is the only time communication leaves your network.

+### Cloud vs Local - Which should I choose?
+I currently recommend Cloud control for stability reasons.
+But here's a detailed breakdown on why to choose each one.

+Cloud control has the following advantages:
+* Significantly more stable.
+Local control has a tendency to put the fireplace in a bad state (ECM_OFFLINE), requiring users to manually power cycle the module or fireplace every couple weeks.
+* Status updates are seen almost immediately due to long polling feature.
+(Status updates during local control may be delayed a few minutes.)
+This allows you to use the Intellifire remote or mobile app without the Hubitat app getting temporarlily out of sync.
+* Static IP for the fireplace is not required.

+Local control has the following advantages:
+* Internet not required after the fireplace is initially set up.
+All traffic stays local to the network.
+If the cloud goes down, the fireplace control continues to work.
+* No need to store online credentials in the app.

 ## Limitations

+### Local control is unstable
+The IntelliFire modules are notorious for being a bit unstable, where after some time (up to a few weeks) the module will stop responding to local commands and must be power cycled.
+See the Troubleshooting section below for some tips on how to recover when you get into this state.

+Cloud commands do not seem to cause this stability issue.
+In addition, due to the way the polling works, status updates are much more immediate when Cloud control is used.
+For this reason, Cloud control is strongly recommended.

 ### Thermostat Set Point not saved on fireplace
 When thermostat controls are turned off, the thermostat set point is lost.
 This means that your physical remote, the IntelliFire mobile app, and the Hubitat device driver have no way of sharing this value.